stevenjdunn/DepthGet/README.md

 ### Quirks
 You can't invoke it from the input directory.
 It's probably also best to put your output directory outside of the input directory. ¯\\_(ツ)_/¯

+If there is 0 coverage across all bases, it will throw a fit.

 ### Why?
 So we can get information on gene coverage from a very large genomic dataset.